the-dataface/df-svelte-template/README.md

 There are a few stylesheets included by default in `template.html`.
 Modify `global.css` variables to make changes to Water.css defaults.

-You can use SCSS or another CSS preprocessor by installing the module (eg. `node-sass`) and including the property in the svelte-preprocess in the rollup config files.

 ## Google Docs

 - Create a Google Doc